Links, tools and gadgets

 Like this classic bit from THE JAM - SUPER COOL COLOR INJECTED TURBO ADVENTURE #1 [1988], which is just packed with weird concepts and manic energy.

-Mireault was an early contributor to Stephen Bissette's horor anthology TABOO, featured in the first three issues with stories like "Cable" in TABOO #1 [1988] really setting the stage for what the book was aspiring to.
+Mireault was an early contributor to Stephen Bissette's horror anthology TABOO, featured in the first three issues with stories like "Cable" in TABOO #1 [1988] really setting the stage for what the book was aspiring to.

 "Too Many Santas" is a nice little story that appeared in COMICO CHRISTMAS SPECIAL #1 [1988], with various seasonal stories written by Doug Wheeler.
 Memorable even in a book with a Dave Stevens cover and Al Williamson inking Steve Rude inside.